Bradford Digital Creatives: Four Schools, 102 Students, 100% Completion Rate

 • A programme delivered by a working creative professional with a track record in Bradford and beyond

-Yorkshire Post — Programme featured in sponsored editorial highlighting impact on 1,800+ pupils and digital optimism across Bradford (2025)
+• Yorkshire Post — Featured programme's impact on digital optimism among Bradford youth (2025)

-Arts Council England Blog — Official blog feature "Bradford's young digital creatives showcase their work at National Science and Media Museum" demonstrating national recognition from primary funder
+• Arts Council England — Official blog feature: "Bradford's young digital creatives showcase their work at National Science and Media Museum"

-Belle Vue Girls' Academy — Tanya invited as Guest of Honour at school awards evening in recognition of programme's impact across wider Bradford school network
+• Tanya Vital invited as Guest of Honour at Belle Vue Girls' Academy awards evening in recognition of the programme's impact across the Bradford school network

 Student Success Stories